-British-Mexican artist Mónica Alcázar-Duarte has been selected for the 2022 Autograph / Light Work artist residency, to support the development of her series Second Nature.
+British-Mexican artist Mónica Alcázar-Duarte was selected for the 2022 Autograph / Light Work artist residency, to support the development of her series Second Nature.

 Every year, Autograph teams up with Light Work in Syracuse, New York – a non-profit, artist-run organisation providing direct support to emerging and under-represented artists working in photography.
 Autograph selects an artist to go on a residency at Light Work’s studios to pursue their personal projects: an exhibition, publication, printing, or even just space to think.
 They are provided with travel expenses, a stipend for living and production, a private darkroom, an apartment, and 24-hour access to Light Work’s photo and computer lab facilities.
 The residency has been running annually since 1996.

-During the residency, Alcázar-Duarte will continue to work on her current projects Second Nature and Teilui Machilistli - Simulated Order, creating prints and developing a publication for these works.
+During the residency, Alcázar-Duarte continued work on her current projects Second Nature and Teilui Machilistli - Simulated Order, creating prints and developing a publication for these works.

 is originally from Mexico, of indigenous descent, she lives and works in the U.K. Becoming a migrant shaped her way of seeing and thinking, and it deeply shapes her practice.
 Her book Your Photographs Could be Used by Drug Dealers was acquired in 2014 for artist book collections at the Museum of Modern Art in New York, The Yale University Gallery and the Joan Flasch Collection at the Arts Institute of Chicago.
 Alcazar-Duarte has been awarded the Ampersand-Photoworks Residency (2021), Firecracker Grant (2020), Lucie Foundation Chroma Luxe scholarship (2019), National Geographic Arena award (2019), Les Recontres d’Arles New Discovery Award (2018), and The Photographers’ Gallery Bar-Tur Photobook Award (2017).
 She has also recently shortlisted for the Aesthetica Prize (2021).